Federal Elections

 When must federal elections be held?

 a.
-Whenever the Prime Minister calls the election.
+Whenever the Prime Minister calls an election.

 c.
-When the MPs want a new Prime Minister.
+When MPs want a new Prime Minister.

 d.
 On the third Monday in October every four years following the most recent general election.